rya-sge/access-denied/_posts/2026-09-14-aztec-delayed-public-mutable-pause-privacy-delay.md

 ## Conclusion

-The rule behind every design here is one sentence: a private function may act on public state only for as long as the protocol can guarantee that state has not changed. `PublicMutable` offers no such guarantee, so private functions cannot read it and must enqueue a public call whose existence is visible. `DelayedPublicMutable` manufactures the guarantee by postponing every write, and the private read pays for it with an expiration timestamp equal to the postponement.
-That timestamp is a bound on how long the sender has to get the transaction included and a public value that clusters transactions by delay, so a delay short enough to be useful for a pause is also short enough to strand slow provers and to single out the contract's users.
+The rule behind every design here is one sentence: a private function may act on public state only for as long as the protocol can guarantee that state has not changed.
+The two state variables answer it differently:

+- **`PublicMutable`** offers no such guarantee, so private functions cannot read it and must enqueue a public call whose existence is visible.
+- **`DelayedPublicMutable`** manufactures the guarantee by postponing every write, and the private read pays for it with an expiration timestamp equal to the postponement.

+That timestamp is two things at once: a bound on how long the sender has to get the transaction included, and a public value that clusters transactions by delay.
+A delay short enough to be useful for a pause is therefore also short enough to strand slow provers and to single out the contract's users.

 Configuration that changes rarely belongs in a delayed variable read privately; a switch that must act at once belongs in a public check, with the visibility that entails.

 ![Mindmap of DelayedPublicMutable on Aztec covering the private read problem, the enqueued public check, the delayed variable mechanics, the expiration and privacy-set costs, and delay selection]({{site.url_complet}}/assets/article/blockchain/aztec/2026-09-14-aztec-delayed-public-mutable-mindmap.png)